Skip to content

 TL;DR

-Motorola RDX Series: Limited RF coverage, FCC-licensed channels, basic safety features.
+• Motorola RDX Series: Limited RF coverage, FCC-licensed channels, and basic safety functionality.

-Walt Walt Smart Radio: Enterprise-wide LTE/Wi-Fi coverage, unlimited channels, no FCC license, advanced SOS.
+• Walt Smart Radio System: Enterprise-wide LTE/Wi-Fi coverage, unlimited channels, no FCC license, and advanced SOS capability.

-Key advantage: Walt Smart Radio eliminates repeaters and licensing while adding worker safety, multimedia, and rugged, intrinsically safe design.
+• Key advantage: The Walt Smart Radio System removes repeaters and licensing barriers while adding multimedia, worker safety, and rugged, intrinsically safe design.

 Why This Comparison Matters